shysolocup/noscord.js/README.md

 // components has Embeds, Buttons, etc
-// util has utility stuff
+// util has utility stuff like colors and Timestamps client.import("util", "components");
-client.import("util", "components");